 The Metric System

-This causes the public to undergo in an aggressive and extreme weight loss diet in a small amount of time.
-One way losing more than 1 pound per week is by slashing additional calories in your diet.
+This causes the public to undergo an aggressive and extreme weight loss diet in a small amount of time.
+One way to lose more than 1 pound per week is by slashing additional calories in your diet.

 This means you need to cut down 500 or more calories if you want to lose more weight.
-While this method is manageable short-term, the health experts warn it won’t be sustainable in long-term.
-Not only it’s difficult to maintain, but drastic diets cause muscle mass loss which triggers chronic diseases.
-Aside from that, you’ll have a hard time controlling their food portions because of food deprivation which leads to binge-eating.
+While this method is manageable short term, the health experts warn it won’t be sustainable in long term.
+Not only is it difficult to maintain, but drastic diets cause muscle mass loss which triggers chronic diseases.
+Aside from that, you’ll have a hard time controlling food portions because of food deprivation which leads to binge-eating.

 A Long-term Solution